svan0/anime_recommendation_system/README.md

 - `last_inspected_date` is the datetime of the last time the anime/profile was inspected when crawling another anime/profile.
 - `inspected_count` is the number of times the anime/profile was inspected when crawling another anime/profile.

 When we call the scheduler to get the list of anime/profiles to crawl, it first returns those that have never been scheduled, then those that were last crawled a long time ago, then those that have been inspected not a long time. <br /> It also discards the anime/profiles that were scheduled not long ago but weren't crawled.
-There probably is an issue when crawling those anime/profiles and we don't want them to always be returned whenever we want to schedule animes/profiles.
+There probably is an issue when crawling those anime/profiles so we don't want them to always be returned whenever we want to schedule animes/profiles.

 ### Crawler
 We have anime and profile crawlers that can either crawl [myanimelist.net](https://myanimelist.net/) or the [Jikan API](https://docs.api.jikan.moe/). <br />
 When we crawl an anime, we scrape:
 - the anime info (title, score, synopsis, etc...)
 - the anime's related animes (sequels, prequels, etc...) and update the "inspected" fields for the related anime in the scheduler db
-- the animes that MAL users recommend for that anime and update the "inspected" fields for the recommended anime in the scheduler db
+- the animes that myanimelist users recommend for that anime and update the "inspected" fields for the recommended anime in the scheduler db
 - the reviews for that anime and update the "inspected" fields for the users that reviewed it in the scheduler db When we crawl a user, we scrape:
 - the user's info (last online date, mean score etc...)